ysngshn/ivon-optax/README.md

 Blog: https://team-approx-bayes.github.io/blog/ivon/ \
 Tutorial: https://ysngshn.github.io/research/why-ivon/

-The JAX implementation of IVON is self-contained in the single file [ivon.py](./ivon.py).
-It makes use of compoments from the [optax](https://github.com/google-deepmind/optax) library.
+The JAX implementation of IVON is self-contained in a single file [ivon.py](./ivon.py).
+It makes use of components from the [optax](https://github.com/google-deepmind/optax) library and can be `jax.jit`-ted for maximum efficiency.

 We also provide [an official PyTorch implementation](https://github.com/team-approx-bayes/ivon) of the IVON optimizer.
+Experiments in our paper are obtained with the PyTorch implementation and their source code can be found [here](https://github.com/team-approx-bayes/ivon-experiments).

 ## Quickstart